158 Comments

 Well said, and I agree — unfortunately

-this says it all. having everything in a state of chaos serves there end goal. and sure explains my thoughts - everything is a flurry and it is impossible to keep up with all the bad things happening. and how to even think about how to stop it. voting is a start but i fear so many elected officials are in on it to some degree.
+this says it all. having everything in a state of chaos serves their end goal. and sure explains my thoughts - everything is a flurry and it is impossible to keep up with all the bad things happening. and how to even think about how to stop it. voting is a start but i fear so many elected officials are in on it to some degree.

 oh my God, I'm reading your banter with your husband and think "of course!
 They're doing Waiting for Godot!"
 And then you say "his parents were playing Vladimir and Estragon."
 You are so brilliant.
 I reread sections of this before moving along...and I'll read again tomorrow.
 Thank you so much, Sarah.
 A funny and painful piece, in a horrific week, in what my daughter has decided to name the "Flop Era."